mklindtner/kotlin-features/OperatorOverloading.md

 # Kotlin infix/suffix Operators

 ## Introduction
-operator overloading is when we decide to override common expressions (+, -, !) in practice this is rarely done, but can be very useful especially within domain specific languages.
+operator overloading is when we decide to override common expressions (+, -, !, *) in practice this is rarely done, but can be very useful especially within domain specific languages.
-We can percieve it as extending the capabilities of kotlin.
+We can percieve it as extending the capabilities of a specific kotlin class.

 ## Operators General